TheOdinProject/curriculum/ruby/ruby.md

 You can assemble code, tell the program which parts of it to execute, and wrap it all up in a method.
 There's still something missing... what if you want to make something happen a whole bunch of times?
 You certainly don't just run the method again and again manually.
 Luckily we've got several standard ways of iterating through a piece of code until we tell the program to stop.

-You should understand the basic iterators `for` and `while` and understand how to use `.each` and `.times`.
-We'll talk more about blocks and the other Ruby iterators like `.map` and `.select` in the next sections, so it should be more obvious how `.each` and `.times` work after reading that.
+You should understand the basic iterators `for` and `while` and understand how to use `each` and `times`  We'll talk more about blocks and the other Ruby iterators like `map` and `select` in the next sections, so it should be more obvious how `each` and `times` work after reading that.

 #### Do This First
 * [Codecademy's loops track](http://www.codecademy.com/courses/ruby-beginner-en-XYcN1)